Complete Guide to Loans for Small Businesses

 Time in Business

-Lenders want to know how you will spend the money and how the business intends to expand.
+Lenders want to know how you will spend the loan funds and how the business intends to expand.
 You should adequately discuss your company's age and stability in its industry.
 Prepare to present an up-to-date copy of your business plan, which contains expected financial statements and a repayment strategy.

 Don't forget to add the resumes of your company's key managers and how they will contribute.